 10. Having Adult ADHD Is No Big Deal

-This myth goes hand-in-hand with the misconception that all people have some form of ADHD, which is untrue.
+This myth goes hand-in-hand with the misconception that all people have some form of ADHD.
 Adult ADHD can have a profound effect on sufferers’ lives.
 It can lead to job performance issues, trouble in relationships, and reckless and even dangerous behavior.

 Some studies show that untreated ADHD can reduce life expectancy by as many as 13 years.
 If you or a loved one suspects you have ADHD, seek medical diagnosis and treatment sooner rather than later.